 Sherrie Fabrizi Allbritten of Travel By A Sherrie Affair

-Walk, walk, walk and get lost!
+Walk, walk, walk, and get lost!
 Not only is this my favorite thing to do in Venice but it is a must for everyone.
 The only true way to see the real Venice.
 Each corner you turn in Venice has something new to see and explore.
-Don’t be afraid to get lost, you will find your way back to a landmark, so put the map away- there really isn’t any good ones anyway.
+Don’t be afraid to get lost, you will find your way back to a landmark, so put the map away- there really aren’t any good ones anyway.

 Don’t pass by the ancient memorial on the wall of a home without taking a moment to wonder who it may be for.
-Now don’t forget to get a gelato as you stroll along the canals watching the gondolas go by while listening to the singing echo through the waterways.
+Now don’t forget to get gelato as you stroll along the canals watching the gondolas go by while listening to the singing echo through the waterways.
 Walk and get lost in Venice, you will find your way back.

 13. Cath the #1 Vaporetto the Venice Water Taxi

 Sometimes the best introduction to a new city is an overview.
 In cities on land, this could be an open-top bus tour.
 In Venice, it means a boat ride down the Grand Canal.

 I’ve done this trip more times than I can count, and it’s always been one of my favorite things to do in Venice.
 The #1 vaporetto, the Venice water taxi or waterbus – is the slow boat down the Grand Canal, calling at every stop on the way.
 The #2 vaporetto also covers the same stretch but misses over half the stops.

 The #1 vaporetto is one of the best public transport journeys you can take anywhere in the world.
 In 35 minutes it takes you through the heart of Venice, passing an astonishing array of palaces and churches along the way.
 You also pass beneath the 16th century Rialto bridge and some of the finest art galleries in Europe.